1 in 3 Micro-businesses Risk Breaking Tax Rules by Failing to Separate their Personal and Business Bank Accounts

 “Normally small business owners are working really hard just to keep up with the needs of their customers and manage the business.
 I can understand why they don’t give this priority, but now is a great opportunity to review how the business works and put in place new systems to make life easier once the business is operating again.
 One of the key ones should be to open a business bank account that gives you the chance to manage your bookkeeping on the go.
 This will save businesses up to a day a week in admin.”

-In addition to combining banking with bookkeeping Amaiz gives you access to 24/7 support and the chance to question the Amaiz accountant.
+In addition to combining payment services with bookkeeping Amaiz gives you access to 24/7 support and the chance to question the Amaiz accountant.

 To help business owners during this difficult time Amaiz is offering the following: